Empirical Coordination of Quantum Correlations

 \subsection{Applications}

 Recent advances in machine-to-machine communication \cite{mylonakis2020remote} and the Internet of Things (IoT) \cite{torres2023message} have raised interest in networks with various topologies \cite{he2020internet}.
 These network topologies are relevant for various applications, such as distributed computing \cite{borcea2002cooperative}, autonomous vehicles \cite{ahangar2021survey}, embedded sensors \cite{stankovic2003real}, players in a cooperative game \cite{cuff2011coordination}, and quantum-enhanced IoT \cite{ burenkov2021practical,granelli2022novel}.
 Coordination with classical links is motivated by quantum-enhanced IoT networks in which the communication links are classical \cite{notzel2020entanglement,9232550,burenkov2021practical,granelli2022novel}.
 The problem at hand is to find the optimal transmission rates required in order to establish a desired correlation.
 Empirical coordination also plays a role in quantum data compression \cite{horodecki1998limits,barnum2001quantum,soljanin2002compressing}.
 The optimal compression rate for a quantum source of pure states was first established by Schumacher \cite{schumacher1995quantum} for a quantum source of pure states (see also \cite{jozsa1994new,barnum1996general}).
-However, the problem remains unsolved for a general ensemble of mixed states \cite{horodecki1999towards}.
-Barnum et al. \cite{barnum2001quantum} have reformulated the model for a source of commuting density operators.
-The problem can be divided into two scenarios: in the visible scenario, the encoder has access to the entire sequence of quantum states \cite{dur2001visible}, whereas in the blind scenario, the encoder only has access to a sequence of measurements but not the actual states \cite{horodecki1998limits}.
-Kramer and Savari \cite{kramer2001quantum} developed a rate-distortion theory that unifies those variants.
+Empirical coordination is thus a natural framework for quantum systems.

+Empirical coordination also plays a role in quantum data compression \cite{ soljanin2002compressing}.
+Barnum et al. \cite{barnum2001quantum} addressed a source of commuting density operators, and Kramer and Savari \cite{kramer2001quantum} developed a rate-distortion theory that unifies the visible and blind approaches (cf. \cite{dur2001visible} and \cite{horodecki1998limits}).
+Khanian and Winter have recently solved the general problem of a quantum source of mixed states (see also \cite{horodecki1998limits,horodecki1999towards,koashi2001compressibility,koashi2002operations,hayashi2006optimal,khanian2020quantum,khanian2022strong}).
 Rate distortion can be viewed as a special case of empirical coordination.